Vitamin D supplementation in pregnancy: a systematic review

 Authors' objectives: To answer the following questions: (1) What are the clinical criteria for vitamin D deficiency in pregnant women?
 (2) What adverse maternal and neonatal health outcomes are associated with low maternal circulating 25(OH)D?
 (3) Does maternal supplementation with vitamin D in pregnancy lead to an improvement in these outcomes (including assessment of compliance and effectiveness)?
 (4) What is the optimal type (D2 or D3), dose, regimen and route for vitamin D supplementation in pregnancy?
 (5) Is supplementation with vitamin D in pregnancy likely to be cost-effective?

-Authors' recomendations: The evidence base is currently insufficient to support definite clinical recommendations regarding vitamin D supplementation in pregnancy.
+Authors' recommendations: The evidence base is currently insufficient to support definite clinical recommendations regarding vitamin D supplementation in pregnancy.
 Although there is modest evidence to support a relationship between maternal 25(OH)D status and offspring birthweight, bone mass and serum calcium concentrations, these findings were limited by their observational nature (birthweight, bone mass) or risk of bias and low quality (calcium concentrations).
 High-quality randomised trials are now required.

 Project Status: Completed